saurabhsingh13no/virtual-wallet/README.md

 ## Running the project

-Following steps illustrate procedures you need to follow to run the code :
+Following steps illustrates the procedures you need to follow to run the code :

 `Step 1` : Download the repository